-The reason I’ve been feeling overwhelmed by it all, is that I haven’t been managing my time as effectively.
+The reason I’ve been feeling overwhelmed by it all, is that I haven’t been managing my time as effectively as I used to (these things happen, no ones perfect).
 I appreciate this is a common problem for lots of busy mums.
 The problem isn’t that we don’t know that we need self-care, it boils down to making time for that self-care.

-And that’s actually what I want to talk about today – the sexy subject of time management in selfcare week.
+And that’s actually what I want to talk about today – the sexy subject of time management.
 Because if you’re going to make time for self-care, we have to manage our time a bit better and that takes focus and intention.